Wednesday, 13 November 2024

 I want to touch on offences and enforcement, the regulator and the licensing inspectors.
 New part 3AAB deals with enforcement of licensing and the related offences.
 Division 1 introduces the regulator and outlines their functions and powers.
 It also outlines the information that must be collected and kept by the regulator.
 Division 2 deals with the licensing inspectors and outlines that they must be appointed by the regulator and must be sufficiently happy that they are skilled and qualified in that area.
 Naturally this includes any training that needs to be undertaken to perform their duties.
 Further, new section 35F outlines the functions and powers of inspectors, including bringing proceedings for offences and other powers in order to fulfil their functions.

-Other fines – we have talked about being in possession, and now we are saying if a person tries to sell or supply illicit tobacco, well, again, it starts at $23,000 up to $118,000.
+There are other fines.
+We have talked about being in possession, and now we are saying if a person tries to sell or supply illicit tobacco, well, again, it starts at $23,000 and goes up to $118,000.
 But if a person intentionally or recklessly sells or otherwise supplies a commercial amount of illicit tobacco, this is where it gets real.
-We are talking about where a lot of these fire bombings are happening now.
-This is a commercial amount and they are selling it; that is the target audience we are really trying to hit in this case.
-It is 1800 penalty units, which is a $354,000 fine, or imprisonment up to 15 years.
+We are talking about where a lot of these firebombings are happening now.
+This is a commercial amount, and they are selling it; that is the target audience we are really trying to hit in this case.
+It is 1800 penalty units, which is a $354,000 fine, or imprisonment for up to 15 years.
 That is for an individual.
-A body corporate is a $1.7 million fine – serious fines, and so they should be.
+For a body corporate it is a $1.7 million fine – serious fines, and so they should be.
 They should be serious fines.
 It is a serious issue, and it is causing a lot of distress in our communities and in plenty of livelihoods.
 So the tools are there to actually not just give them a slap on the wrist with a wet lettuce.
 These are serious fines, and I am pleased to see they are serious.
-Selling tobacco without a licence – that starts at $165,000 for individuals and goes up to $827,000 if you are selling tobacco without a licence.
-I think it is fair to say that if you are in the industry of selling tobacco, you would want to think seriously about getting a licence, because the profits are going to dwindle very quickly if you start getting fines of $165,000 and up to $800,000.
+Selling tobacco without a licence starts at $165,000 for individuals and goes up to $827,000.
+I think it is fair to say that if you are in the industry of selling tobacco you would want to think seriously about getting a licence, because the profits are going to dwindle very quickly if you start getting fines of $165,000 and up to $800,000.

 Obviously with a fit and proper person test and the new licence I am certainly hopeful this will solve the problems.
 The Liberals and Nationals have been calling for this for some time – we are not talking weeks and months; we are talking years – and so has the community.
 It is not just us.
 The community is saying this has to stop and it has to stop now, and that is why we implore the government to move with our amendment to make sure that we have it all fully operational by 1 July 2025.